fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

 ```
 Notes:

-1. The `__resumableStateMachineStruct` construct must be used instead of `__resumableStateMachine`

-2. A "template" struct type must be given at a type parameter to `__resumableStateMachineStruct`, in this example it is `StructStateMachine`, a user-defined type normally in the same file.
+1. A "template" struct type must be given at a type parameter to `__resumableStateMachineStruct`, in this example it is `StructStateMachine`, a user-defined type normally in the same file.
+This must have exactly one interface, and be marked `NoComparison` and `NoEquality`, and if it has methods they must all be non-virtual and marked `inline`.

-3. The template struct type must implement one interface, the `IAsyncMachine` interface.
+2. The template struct type must implement one interface, the [`IAsyncMachine`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.iasyncstatemachine) interface.

-4. The three delegate parameters specify the implementations of the `MoveNext`, `SetMachineState` methods, plus an `After` code
+3. The three delegate parameters specify the implementations of the `MoveNext`, `SetMachineState` methods, plus an `After` code
    block that is run on the state machine immediately after creation.
 Delegates are used as they can receive the address of the
    state machine.

-5. For each use of this construct, the template struct type is copied to to a new (internal) struct type, the state variables
+4. For each use of this construct, the template struct type is copied to to a new (internal) struct type, the state variables
    from the resumable code are added, and the `IAsyncMachine` interface is filled in using the supplied methods.

-NOTE: Reference-typed resumable state machines are expressed using object expressions, which can
+NOTE: By way of explanation, reference-typed resumable state machines are expressed using object expressions, which can
 have additional state variables.
 However F# object-expressions may not be of struct type, so it is always necessary
 to fabricate an entirely new struct type for each state machine use.
 There is no existing construct in F#
 for the anonymous specification of struct types whose methods can capture a closure of variables.
 The above